The North Pennines AONB Partnership launched the Nectarworks project in the summer of 2013.

 This short film shows one of the spectacular flower-rich banks of the North Pennines and some of the special plants that are found there:

 Spreading the seed

 Flower-rich banks have the potential to be a wonderful source of wild flower seed which can be used to enhance nearby meadows.
 Collecting the seed poses a particular challenge, however; by their very nature these places are steep and difficult to access.
 To solve this problem and working in partnership with the AONB team, agricultural contractors Niels and Tom Kristenson have designed and built a special piece of equipment.
 Mounted on a long arm, this new harvester is able to reach 6m up or down a bank from a tractor to gather wild flower seed in ‘green hay’.
 This is then spread on a nearby meadow using a mini muck spreader.
-In 2013 seed was harvested from 6 banks in this way and spread on 7 meadows with a total area of 38ha.
+During 2013 & 2014, seed was harvested from 10 banks, 5 road verges and 3 meadows in this way and spread on 15 meadows with a total area of 60.6ha.

 Support for smallholders

 Many people in the North Pennines live and work on small plots of land.
 Some of these smallholders look after the best remaining flower and nectar-rich hay meadows in the area.
 Others are really keen to restore their meadows to their former glory and make them more wildlife-friendly.
-Over the winter months we ran a series of workshops to meet and talk to smallholders and identify their most pressing needs.
-You can find out more about our work with smallholders and the outcomes from these meetings by visiting the Nectarworks for Smallholders page.
+Over the winter months of 2013 we ran a series of workshops to meet and talk to smallholders and identify their most pressing needs.
+We have followed this up by starting a series of events for smallholders which focus on the issues they were most interested in.
+You can find out more about our work with smallholders by visiting the Nectarworks for Smallholders page.